Joshi-Ketaki/Joshi-Ketaki/README.md

 ### Hi there 👋 , I am Ketaki Joshi

+I am on the market for interesting full-time opportunities!
+You can read more about me and my research on my [website](https://joshi-ketaki.github.io/).
+I am also available at joshiketakir@gmail.com!

-I am a research student at Yale working on building resource-efficient, adaptable, and accurate computer systems.
+I have interned and worked full-time at Nvidia previously, primarily on compilers and virtual memory management for tiered memory in heterogeneous systems(systems with different compute cores such as CPUs and GPUs).
+I have been a researcher at Yale working on building resource-efficient, adaptable, and accurate computer systems.
 I take inspiration from the cognitive sciences to enable machine learning solutions for use within the system software layer.

-I have interned and worked full-time at Nvidia previously, primarily on compilers and virtual memory management for tiered memory in heterogeneous systems(systems with different compute cores such as CPUs and GPUs).

-I am on the lookout for interesting full-time opportunities!
-You can read more about me and my research on my [website](https://joshi-ketaki.github.io/).
-I am also available at ketaki.joshi@yale.edu!

 Below is a collection of some of my repositories which I can make public.
 Note, that I have a few private repositories which include the development of a toy compiler, asynchronous system calls, etc. that were implemented when I was a Teaching Assistant or completed as assignments when I was a graduate student at Yale.
 These cannot be made public as these are university resources.
 I can share these samples on request.